voje/rtravel_countries/README.md

 ## Python shenanigans
 I've had some trouble with the flask app seeing all the functinos in rtravel_contries package.

 * Accidently installed the package globally.
-After making changes to the package, the old (global) was still imported.
+After making changes to the package, the old (global) was still used.
-* After making changes in package, I needed to run `pip install --upgrade .` on my package.
+* After making changes in package, I needed to run `pip install --upgrade .` on my repo.
-* Seems that it's best to install custon packages in virtualenv.
+* Seems that it's best to install custon packages in virtualenv, also install the repo packages using
+`pip install . -e`.
+It will create symlinks instead of copying data.

 ## Starting flask:
 From root directory: